jmwii1981/cl-web2-sep-2022/09-05-08/Fundamentals.md

 let car = new Car();
 ```

 In the below example, we create an object called `Vehicle()`.
 This object has two properties and a function.
 The function is called a 'method' in this case because it's attached to the object `Vehicle()`.
+Further, in this particular case, the method is attached _directly_ to the object `Vehicle()`.
+Learn more about why this is important in the next section on 'Prototypes'.

 **Example**
 ```